Khaan

 Portrait

 The first thing the awards record tells you is that Khaan hit the ground running.
 A Tatler Leading New Restaurant win in 2024 is not a consolation prize for ambition — it reflects a room and a kitchen that arrived with a fully formed point of view.
-The name carries weight: in Thai, khaan means both tiger and proclaim, and the menu operates accordingly, using modern technique not to obscure Thai flavour but to sharpen it.
+The name carries weight: in Thai, khaan means both tiger and proclaim, the menu operates accordingly, using modern technique not to obscure Thai flavour but to sharpen it.
 The deep-red interior at 14/3 Soi Som Khit, off Phloen Chit Road in Lumphini, sets a formal register without tipping into stiff.
 This is fine dining in the Pathum Wan sense: polished room, deliberate pacing, a menu that asks for your full attention.

 The editorial angle that matters most here is the tasting menu's architecture.
 Khaan's menu is built as a regional survey of Thailand, not a greatest-hits compilation of central Thai cuisine.
 Dishes reference specific provinces and the ingredients those regions produce.
 That structure gives the progression a logic beyond flavour contrast alone — each course carries a sourcing story.
 Chef Pongmorn's application of contemporary technique across this material means the flavours do not read as reconstructed or diluted.
 The depth characteristic of Thai cooking stays intact.
 The Tatler citation specifically notes that her techniques ensure creations retain their characteristic depth, which is the key tension in contemporary Thai fine dining and the thing that most venues at this price tier get wrong.

 For the explorer eating here, the tasting menu paired with wine or tea is the only format worth serious consideration.
-The wine pairing brings European and new-world references to Thai flavour profiles , a combination that works better with some courses than others, but which the kitchen has clearly thought through.
+The wine pairing brings European and new-world references to Thai flavour profiles, a combination that works better with some courses than others, but which the kitchen has clearly thought through.
 The tea pairing is the more coherent match if you want accompaniment that aligns with the regional sourcing logic of the food itself.
-Both options add cost on leading of the base tasting menu price, which you should confirm directly with the restaurant before booking, as the figure is not in the public record here.
+Both options add cost on top of the base tasting menu price, which you should confirm directly with the restaurant before booking, as the figure is not in the public record here.
 At ฿฿฿฿, you are already in Bangkok's upper price bracket for Thai cuisine, sitting alongside Baan Tepa and R-Haan rather than the mid-market end of the city's Thai restaurant spectrum.

 The dining room's red-hued interior is described consistently across Tatler's coverage as elegant.
 Capacity is not confirmed in the data, but the venue's fine-dining format and Soi Som Khit address suggest an intimate setting rather than a large production.
 That matters for groups: if you are coming with four or more, call ahead to confirm configuration.
-For solo diners and couples, the tasting menu format is well-suited and there is no social pressure to fill a table , this is a kitchen that rewards focused attention more than conversation-heavy dining.
+For solo diners and couples, the tasting menu format is well-suited and there is no social pressure to fill a table, this is a kitchen that rewards focused attention more than conversation-heavy dining.

 Logistically, Khaan sits in the Lumphini-Pathum Wan pocket of central Bangkok, within reach of the Phloen Chit BTS station.
 For visitors staying along Sukhumvit or near Lumpini Park, this is an easy evening out.
 The address on Soi Som Khit puts it in the same corridor as several other serious restaurants, so building an evening around the area is direct.
-Booking difficulty is rated easy , you do not need to fight for a table weeks out the way you would at some of Bangkok's more capacity-constrained tasting menu addresses.
+Booking difficulty is rated easy, you do not need to fight for a table weeks out the way you would at some of Bangkok's more capacity-constrained tasting menu addresses.
 That said, for weekends or if you are travelling with a fixed itinerary, booking at least a week in advance is sensible.

-Khaan's 4.8 rating across 533 Google reviews is a strong signal at this review volume.
 At the fine-dining tier, scores at this level and count typically reflect consistent execution rather than a single exceptional experience skewing the average.
 For the food-focused traveller reading Bangkok's contemporary Thai scene, this is a venue that has rapidly become a reference point.
 Tatler's 2025 Asia-Pacific list membership confirms it is not a one-year story.
 If your Bangkok itinerary includes a single serious Thai tasting menu, Khaan warrants that place.
 For additional context on what Bangkok's fine-dining Thai scene has to offer, see our full Bangkok restaurants guide.

 If you are building a wider Bangkok trip and want to compare the Thai contemporary tier against non-Thai fine dining, the city's ฿฿฿฿ bracket also includes NAWA and 80/20 for ingredient-driven approaches with different culinary frameworks.
 For Thai contemporary dining outside Bangkok, PRU in Phuket and Aeeen in Chiang Mai are worth knowing.
 If you are tracking the Thai contemporary format globally, Chim by Chef Noom in Kuala Lumpur and Manāo in Dubai represent how Bangkok's culinary vocabulary is travelling.
 For everything else on the ground in Bangkok, see our Bangkok hotels guide, bars guide, and experiences guide.